Mortgage Loan Process Explained

 Based on the documents checklist mentioned above, the more complete your loan file goes IN, the fewer conditions (and surprises) you’ll have coming OUT of underwriting.

 If there are any deal breakers on your mortgage loan – this is when they should be revealed.
-Otherwise, expect to receive easy conditional approval (based on a satisfactory appraisal report, complete and accurate title paperwork, and maybe a letter of explanation from you or some missing bank statement, etc)
+Most files should expect to receive an easy “conditional approval”, with conditions such as:

 The appraisal will be ordered by your loan officer through a third party appraisal management company approved by the lender.

-I personally wait for the initial underwriting approval before ordering the appraisal.
-I might order it right away if I’m extremely confident the loan won’t have any issues, or if we’re on a time crunch.
-But I much prefer the “better safe than sorry” approach.
+I usually wait for the initial underwriting approval before ordering the appraisal – unless we’re on a tight deadline or if I’m extremely confident the loan won’t have any issues.

 For those who wonder: the seller will never get a copy of your appraisal.
 Neither will your real estate agent, unless you forward them a copy.
 The appraisal is for your eyes and the lender’s use only.

 By the time the appraisal comes back, you should have your conditional approval, along with any additional required documentation.

 If the appraisal is good (value is the same or higher than the purchase price and no repairs are required) your loan will go back into the underwriting queue.
 Conditions will be reviewed, and a clear to close (final approval) will be issued if and when all the conditions are signed off on.

 6. Closing Disclosure

 You might receive a few different Loan Estimates throughout the loan process.